 Are Bengal cats aggressive?

 We have found our Bengals to be very loving and caring animals that are no more aggressive than any other cat breed.
 That said, you need to remember they are animals so can still exhibit aggression if feeling trapped or threatened, unhappy or if they have any health issues.
+Where answer the question as to much more detail in this post Are Bengal Cats Aggressive? – Fully Answered

 Are Bengal cats hypoallergenic?

 Bengals are considered one a the few hypoallergenic cat breeds, which is why we are able to have them.
 People who are allergic to cats either have a milder reaction to Bengal cats compared to other breeds, or as in our case no reaction at all.
+We have a full article going into more details in here – Are Bengal Cats Hypoallergenic?

 Bengal cat lifespan